ArturKljwa/rsschool-cv/cv.md

  ```

 ##  **Education**
- + Academy of the Ministry of Internal Affairs of the Republic of Belarus.
+ + Academy of the Ministry of Internal Affairs of the Republic of Belarus
     - Faculty of Law